nh6886533/mysql-reporter/README.md

 # mysql reporter
- generate report for mysql data
+ generate report for mysql data,use config file to load parameters.

 used module:
 mysql-connector-python